 Commercial HVAC service contracts: good for customers

-Here’s why customers stay longer and keep coming back when you get regular HVAC maintenance:
+Here’s why customers stay in your store longer (and keep coming back) when you get regular HVAC maintenance:

 - Your store has an inviting shopping climate with consistent comfort.

-- Shoppers enjoy better indoor air quality instead of stale and stuffy air.
+- Shoppers enjoy better ventilation and indoor air quality instead of stale and stuffy air.

 - Good airflow prevents unpleasant and musty odors.